h-enk/henkverlinde.com/content/blog/master-npm-with-hugo-an-introduction-to-npm/index.md

 ---
 title: "Master npm with Hugo: an introduction to npm"
 description: "In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts.
 This is the first post of the series."
 excerpt: "In a series of three posts I will introduce you to npm, show you how to manage dependencies, and show you how to customize build scripts.
-This is the first post of the series."
+This is the <em>first</em> post of the series."
 date: 2021-01-15T15:55:48+01:00
 lastmod: 2021-01-15T15:55:48+01:00
 draft: false